software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > It would nice if the reading recommendation list would display the date and time when the recommendations was added.
 This way, the user would know how old the recommendation is.
 >
 > To better organize the reading recommendations, it would be useful to be able to add different categories, like "Programming tutorials" or "Video game news".
+User should be able to add a category using a form.
+There should also be a page that lists all the added categories.
+>
+> After adding a category, the user could select a category from a dropdown menu while adding a recommendation.
+The dropdown menu should also have an "Uncategorized" option to leave the reading recommendation uncategorized.
+>
-After adding a category, the user could select a category from a dropdown menu while adding a recommendation.
-Then, in the reading recommendation list, the user should be able to filter the recommendations based on the category.
-For example if user chooses a "Programming tutorials" category from a dropdown menu, only the recommendations in that category will be listed."
+> In the reading recommendation list, the user should be able to filter the recommendations based on the category.
+For example if user chooses a "Programming tutorials" category from a dropdown menu, only the recommendations in that category will be listed.
+The dropdown menu should also have an "Any category" option to list all the reading recommendations."
 >
 > -- The Product Owner